-You should always ensure your wee one is well-hydrated, regardless of being on a flight.
+A: You should always ensure your little one is well-hydrated, regardless of being on a flight.
 If you can, upon arrival, you should try to immediately change your feeding schedule to suit the new time zone.
 However, feeding on demand will probably be the best strategy.

 How to Deal with Baby Jet Lag Upon Arrival

-Upon arrival, should you replicate your baby’s at home schedule as soon as possible (ie. naps/ bed times on local time)?
+Q: Upon arrival, should you replicate your baby’s at home schedule as soon as possible (ie. naps/ bed times on local time)?

 Or keep it to water during night wakings to help adjust eating schedule?

-NO!
+A: NO!
 Never go backwards!
 Always honour the hard work you and your baby have put into learning to sleep through the night.
 By introducing feeds, co-sleeping or new “habits,” you can expect those great sleep skills to revert backwards very quickly.

 For example, is morning better or is more sun better regardless of time of day?

-Like adults, sunlight is very important for children to adjust their circadian rhythms.
+A: Like adults, sunlight is very important for children to adjust their circadian rhythms.
 Try to get out in the daylight as much as possible.
 We do not think morning is better than afternoon – sunshine is sunshine and daylight is daylight!
 Just don’t forget the sunscreen!
 Plan outdoor activities on the first few days after you arrive at your family vacation destination.

-Baby Jet Lag Symptoms
+Baby and Toddler Jet Lag Symptoms

-a.
-Keep it dark and low stimulus until you can get them back to sleep?
+Option 1: Keep it dark and low stimulus until you can get them back to sleep?

-b.
-Feed them and let them play for a set amount of time then try to put them back to sleep?
+Option 2: Feed them and let them play for a set amount of time then try to put them back to sleep?

 For example, are they likely to go back to sleep faster if you just let them play for 45 minutes?

-Again, this would depend on the child’s age, circumstances and situation.
+A: Again, this would depend on the child’s age, circumstances and situation.

 If they are content, let them be content until they fall back asleep.
 If they are not and protesting (again a very hard one to answer), then make sure you are checking on them and addressing their needs.

-Will night waking usually happen after a set amount of time?
+Q: Will night waking usually happen after a set amount of time?

 i.e. in bed for 8pm then waking at midnight.
 Is waking after only 2 hours normal?

-Generally, what is the most effective way to help a baby overcome jet lag, should you keep to a strict schedule or go with the flow?
+Q: What is the most effective way to help a baby overcome jet lag?

+Should you keep to a strict schedule or go with the flow?
 For bedtime, if your baby seems really tired, will an earlier bedtime help them get adjusted quicker or should you stick to the regular schedule?

-You should try to stick to your typical schedule in the new time zone.
+A: You should try to stick to your typical schedule in the new time zone.
 Occasionally, if it is a poor nap day an earlier bedtime may be suitable.
 As always, keep an eye on your child’s awake times and tired signals.

-Again, this would depend on the age of the child and his or her circumstances.
+A: Again, this would depend on the age of the child and his or her circumstances.
 Typically for older children sticking close to the regular wake time is ideal.

 In addition, should naps be kept to their regular length (i.e. baby should be woken up if sleeping too long)?

 Are there any ways to help this adjust?

-Are there any natural remedies for helping a baby adjust to a new time zone?
+Q: Are there any natural remedies for helping a baby adjust to a new time zone?

-If your baby seems to be not adjusting well, is there a point where you just go with the flow and do whatever it takes to get your baby sleeping (including bringing them into bed with you)?
+Q: If your baby seems to be not adjusting well, is there a point where you just go with the flow and do whatever it takes to get your baby sleeping (including bringing them into bed with you)?

-NO!
+A: NO!
 Never go backwards!
 Always honour the hard work you and your baby have put into learning to sleep through the night.
 By introducing feeds, co-sleeping or new “habits,” you can expect those great sleep skills to revert backwards very quickly.
 Different ages will have different parameters for naps.

-When you arrive home, should you immediately get back to your pre-vacation schedule and try to be strict with it?
+Q: When you arrive home, should you immediately get back to your pre-vacation schedule and try to be strict with it?

-This will be another adjustment period and should be treated the same way as when you arrived at your destination.
+A: This will be another adjustment period and should be treated the same way as when you arrived at your destination.

 Will your baby go back to sleeping as they did before?
 Or will you have to do sleep training all over again?

-If you honour your established routines and schedules, with time your baby will adjust to the time difference and go back to sleeping as he or she did before.
+If you honour your established sleep routines and schedules, with time your baby will adjust to the time difference and go back to sleeping as he or she did before.
 Sleep training is an ongoing effort that requires consistency and commitment during challenges (such as travel, teething etc.)

-Is there an age where your baby might be less affected by jet lag?
+Q: Is there an age where your baby might be less affected by jet lag?

 For example, a newborn to 3 months who sleep the majority of the day off and on.

-To some degree, jet lag will impact all children regardless of age.
+A: To some degree, jet lag will impact all children regardless of age.
 Your preparation and consistency in applying the schedule will help influence the impact.

-Can the effects of jet lag get better with the age of the child?
+Q: Can the effects of jet lag get better with the age of the child?

-Baby used to sleep from 7pm to 7am, but now crying in the night then insisting on getting up very early in the morning.
+Baby used to sleep from 7pm to 7am, but now is crying in the night then insisting on getting up very early in the morning.
 Baby’s daytime routine is mostly back to normal with two 1.5hr naps.
 Some afternoon naps seem to go very long or need to be woken up.
 This has been going on for over a week.
 Should baby be woken up early from afternoon nap, then put to bed earlier?